Best Mattress for Snoring: Reviews and Buyer’s Guide

 - A thick, 7-inch core for support.

 The Purple Mattress is rather new on the scene.
-Right now Purple makes two beds, but we recommend The Original Purple bed for snorers.
+Right now Purple makes a few mattresses, but we recommend The Original Purple bed for snorers.
 It’s made with their Purple Smart Comfort Grid™ that relaxes pressure points and provides support everywhere else.

 Under the Smart Comfort Grid™ layer is a layer of soft, high-density polyurethane foam meant to enhance the responsiveness of the grid layer.